Course support material overview

 [status: recorded, slides: 15]

-- NEESgrid data repository project.
-Contains interesting references to metadata harvesting and general information on the data management problems in scientific research.
+Contains interesting references to metadata harvesting and general information on the data management problems

 - “Designing Metadata for the NEESgrid Data repository”.
 April 2003